10+ Best Campsites For Canoeing and Kayaking

 After you’ve had a blast canoeing or kayaking near the campsite, continue your camping adventures by going for a hike or wind down and visit the theatre by the lake.

 Chertsey Club Site

-Our Chertsey campsite is perfect for those looking for canoeing holidays as canoes can be launched in the river direct from the campsite.
-Those who prefer some help first can head to the local activity centre where canoeing and kayaking tuition is available and boats can be hired to take up and down the Thames – don’t forget your picnic!
+Our Chertsey Club Site is perfect for those looking for canoeing holidays as canoes can be launched directly into the river from the campsite.
+Those who prefer some help first can head to the local activity centre where canoeing and kayaking lessons are available.
+Here you’ll also find boats for hire that will take you up and down the Thames – but don’t forget your picnic!

 Milarrochy Bay Club Site

 Loch Lomond is the largest expanse of inland water in Britain, making it the perfect location for canoeing or kayaking.

 Our Milarrochy Bay Club Site is excellent for keen canoeists or kayakers as there are boat launching facilities onsite.
 If you don't own a boat, worry not, there are several boat-hiring spots near the campsite.

 The southern end of Loch Lomond has many islands to explore, and the north has beautiful wide stretches of deep open water, so the area is ideal for all types of water sports enthusiasts.
 If you're looking for additional activities alongside canoeing and kayaking while camping, you can explore Glasgow by train or hop on a bus and visit local towns and villages.